Europe's insurers, pension funds turn to risky property in hunt for yield

 LACK OF EXPERTISE

-Moody's credit ratings agency has expressed its own doubts over the shift towards assets that are hard to trade such as property.
+Moody's credit ratings agency has expressed its own doubts over the shift toward assets that are hard to trade such as property.

 "There is a general lack of expertise and a track record," said Dominic Simpson, a Moody's analyst.
 "Experience shows that when insurers start to invest in these more esoteric asset classes, they are not always going to invest in the most secure assets."